copdips/copdips.github.io/_archive_jekyll/_posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 [https://docs.pytest.org/en/reorganize-docs/new-docs/user/xfail.html#strict-parameter](https://docs.pytest.org/en/reorganize-docs/new-docs/user/xfail.html#strict-parameter)

-> Having the xfail marker will still run the test but won’t report a traceback once it fails.
-Instead terminal reporting will list it in the “expected to fail” (`XFAIL`) section.
-If the test doesn’t fail it will be reported as “unexpectedly passing” (`XPASS`). set strict=True to ensure `XPASS` (unexpectedly passing) causes the tests to be recorded as a failure.
+> Having the xfail marker will still run the test but won't report a traceback once it fails.
+Instead terminal reporting will list it in the "expected to fail" (`XFAIL`) section.
+If the test doesn't fail it will be reported as "unexpectedly passing" (`XPASS`). set strict=True to ensure `XPASS` (unexpectedly passing) causes the tests to be recorded as a failure.

 ```python